ismetsari/flask-application/README.md

 ## CI/CD

-This application includes a Jenkins pipeline configuration for automated building, testing, and deployment.
+This application includes a Jenkins pipeline configuration for automated building and deployment.

 ## Future Work and Improvements